 Our free programming is made possible through the financial support of Central’s School of Engineering, Science, and Technology, and generous donations from our visitors.
 Please consider making a donation of any size if you have enjoyed our programming.

-Current Public Shows
+Current Planetarium Shows

 The most up-to-date information can be found through our social media.
 See link buttons in the side bar.

-Upcoming Public Shows
+Upcoming Planetarium Shows